Update May 2022: Very sorry to report that the excellent search engine Yippy is no longer available.

 Have you tried genealogy research using Yippy.com?

 Yippy.com is a metasearch engine.
 Technically speaking, Yippy aggregates results, gathering data from many search engines and compiling the results for you.
 More about metasearches and how they work later.
-But for now, let’s look at results from genealogy research using Yippy.com and Google.
+But for now, let’s compare results from genealogy research using Yippy.com and Google.

 Yippy Search Results